Have you ever been for a long hike in the mountains?

 So, to sum up, when The Escape Artist says that Financial Independence is for Everyone, I mean that everyone can use the tools, techniques and mindset of FI to go some or all of the way along this path.

-And, given the general financial clownery that currently surrounds us, that would be a huge win for our society and our environment.
+That would be a huge win for our society and our environment.